PratyayPande/cisce-java/LOAD_REPO.md

 ### 3. Forking or Cloning the repository
 In the long run, it is recommended that you fork this repository so that you can also make changes to this repository.

-Wile being logged into you github account, open the github page of this repository at
+While being logged into you github account, open the github page of this repository at
 ```
 https://github.com/PratyayPande/cisce-java
 ```